This is How Children Play in 7 Different Countries

 To give you a peek, take a look at how these kids play in their respective countries:

-Play, like eating, writing, learning, and helping out, are universal for children around the world—just with a few variations!
+Play, like eating, writing, learning, and helping out, is universal for children around the world—just with a few variations!

 This Is How We Do It provides a window into the lives of people around the world.
 This window can unite and educate us about the parallel worlds across the globe.
 Because after all…